Gromov-Witten Gauge Theory I: Admissible Classes

 \subsubsection{Index Classes}

-The morphism $\pi: C \to A_d$ is projective, the atlas $A_d$ is locally Noetherian, and the associated vector bundle $\mc{V}$ on $C$ (being a locally-free sheaf) is flat over $A_d$.
-It follows (Hartshorne III.12 \cite{MR0463157}, p.
-282-4) that, locally on $A_d$, $R\pi_*\mc{V}$ is quasi-equivalent to a complex $L^\bullet$ of finitely-generated locally-free sheaves.
-These locally-free sheaves are generated by local sections $\{s_\alpha\}$ of a Cech resolution of $\mc{V}$; each such section $s_\alpha$ represents a chosen generator of the sheaves $R^if_*\mc{V}$.

-The fixed-point fibers of the $L^i$ are spanned by the images of the generators $s_\alpha$ in the fibers.
-Such images are represented by local sections of $\mc{V}|_{C_f}$, so Lemma \ref{lembundleweights} above implies that the $\mc{G}_R$-weights on the fixed point fibers don't depend on $\un$.
+A local complex of vector bundles $\mc{V}^\bullet$ representing $R^if_*\phi^*V$ can be built from sections $\{s_\alpha\}$ of a \v{C}ech resolution of $\phi^*V$.
+The fibers at $f$ of the $\mc{V}^i$ are spanned by the images of the generators $s_\alpha$: these are local sections of $\phi^*V|_{C_f}$, so Lemma~\ref{lembundleweights} above implies that their $\mc{G}(\pi)$-weights don't depend on $n_\pm$. \begin{remark} If $\lambda\ge 0$, we need not refine the Gieseker bubbles to a \v{C}ech covering, because they give no $H^{1}$.
+Serre duality settles the case of $\lambda\le 0$. \end{remark}